 MIDOCS

-In 2017, the Michigan legislature appropriated funds for MIDOCS, a partnership among the state's Department of Health and Human Services and the medical schools at Wayne State University, Michigan State University, Central Michigan University, and Western Michigan University.
+MIDOCS is a partnership among the state's Department of Health and Human Services and the medical schools at Wayne State University, Michigan State University, Central Michigan University, and Western Michigan University.

-• WSUGME's Preventive Medicine program
+• the Preventive Medicine program

 The Family Medicine Underserved Track (FM-UT)